SCHOOL PESTICIDE LAW

 Minnesota does not have any statewide posting requirements for outdoor school pesticide applications.

 IV.
 Prior Written Notification

 Written notification of pesticide use is a good way to make sure that all parents, children and staff are aware and warned of pesticide use in the schools.
 Limited notification-based registries is a less effective means of notifying people and does not qualify as true right-to-know because of its limited scope.
 Requiring that individuals place themselves on registries, sometimes only with a doctors letter, afford only those who already know about toxic exposure the opportunity to be informed about pesticide use in the school.
 Prior notification should be 72 hours in advance to make sure the information has been received, to get further information regarding the pesticide and to make arrangements to avoid the exposure, if necessary.
-Notification should include the name of the pesticide(s), a summary of the adverse health effects listed on the Material Safety Data Sheet (MSDS) and label,the day and time, and area of the application and how to obtain a copy of the MSDS and label.
+Notification should include the name of the pesticide(s), the day and time, a summary of the pesticides adverse effects and area of the application and how to obtain a copy of the MSDS and label.

 V. Prohibitions on Use

 Limiting when and what pesticides are applied in and around schools is important to the reduction of pesticide exposure.
 Pesticides should never be applied when students or employees are in the area or may be in the area within 24 hours of the application.
 In reality, certain types of pesticides, such as carcinogens, endocrine disrupters, reproductive toxins, developmental toxins, neurotoxins, persistent compounds and substances, bioaccumulative compounds and substances, toxicity category 1 acutely toxic pesticides and ground water contaminants should not be used around children.

 Minnesota does not have any state laws restricting school pesticide use.